ChangWan723/ChangWan723.github.io/_posts/CSLN/OOP/2024-02-25-Getter-Setter.md

 - **Lazy Initialization**: Getters can be used for lazy initialization, where the object's property value is not calculated or initialized until it's needed.
 - **Thread Safety**: In multi-threaded environments, getters and setters can be used to synchronize access to mutable shared resources to ensure thread safety.
-- **Interfacing with Frameworks or Libraries**: Many frameworks and libraries expect the JavaBeans convention (getters and setters) for property access, especially in areas like serialization, ORM (Object-Relational Mapping), and bean introspection.
+- **Interfacing with Frameworks or Libraries**: Many frameworks and libraries expect the JavaBeans convention (getters and setters) for property access, especially in areas like serialization, Spring ORM (Object-Relational Mapping), and bean introspection.
 - **Supporting Data Binding**: For example, in UI frameworks, data binding often requires getters and setters to dynamically update the UI based on changes to the data model.
 - **Different Access Levels**: For example, the getter may be public, but the setter could be protected.